 I wish I had taken advantage of this deal, and not only because of Absorb Health’s reputation for purity and customer service.
 I tallied up what I’d spent on Amazon for these supplements – and it was well over $100!
 I should note that Amazon no longer sells phenibut, due to its potential for dependence if used irresponsibly.

 If you decide to try these supplements, respect your brain and take them with care.
+Know when to use them to biohack your mental state, but do not come to depend on them every day.

 It’s always best to find the minimum effective dosage for a supplement.
 Mega-dosing anything is never a good idea unless you have a clinical condition and instructions from a doctor.